projectara/greybus-spec/source/special.rst

 """""""""""""""""""""""""""""""""

 Table :num:`table-dme-peer-set-response` defines the Greybus SVC DME Peer Set Response payload.
-If the :ref:`greybus-protocol-error-codes` is not GB_OP_SUCCESS, the values of the response payload fields are undefined and shall be ignored.
+If the :ref:`greybus-operation-status` is not GB_OP_SUCCESS, the values of the response payload fields are undefined and shall be ignored.